Exhibitions at Thyme

 May to October 2026

-The exhibition in the Tithe Barn will offer a rare insight into the art of mural painting celebrating the landscapes and iconography of Thyme.
+This exhibition will offer a rare insight into the art of mural painting celebrating the landscapes and iconography of Thyme.